-Weekly sessions at Woodhouse are undertaken in twilight hours to fit in with QEGS tuition for other subjects.
+Weekly sessions take place at Barnet A Level Music Centre (Woodhouse College) and are undertaken in twilight hours to fit in with OEGS tuition for other subjects.

 The course comprises of a mixture of practical activities alongside learning about traditional harmony, composition styles and study of set works in the Anthology of Music.